-Use this option to specify the maximum speed the SATA controller can support.
+Use this feature to select the maximum speed the SATA controller can support.
 The options are Default, Gen 1, Gen 2, and Gen 3.

 SATA Frozen

 Select Disabled to disable the Freeze Lock Security feature.
 The settings are Enabled and Disabled.